How to differentiate accomplishment, leadership and teamwork stories

 SITUATIONAL LEADERSHIP MODEL

-VINCE's NOTE: A friend of mine attended Kellogg's MBA program a few years ago.
+A friend of mine attended Kellogg's MBA program a few years ago.
 I was directing an educational non-profit at the time.
-We were chatting on the phone one day, and I asked him the best thing he had learned at school so far.
+We were chatting on the phone one day, and I asked him the best thing he had learned at school.
 He hit me with the "Situational Leadership" model.
 I found it immediately useful to help manage my staff, who ranged in age and experience from 15 to 50 years old.
 I could not possibly be the same leader for everyone on my team.
 I offer this model to you the MBA applicant not as a "perfect answer", but simply as one more tool to help you dig deeper into your own strengths and weaknesses.

-Situational Leadership is a term that can be applied generically to a style of leadership, but that also refers to a recognized, and useful, leadership model.
+Situational Leadership is a term that can be applied generically to a style of leadership, but that also refers to a recognized and useful leadership model.
 In simple terms, a situational leader is one who can adopt different leadership styles depending on the situation.
-Most of us do this anyway in our dealings with other people: we try not to get angry with a nervous colleague on their first day, we chase up tasks with some people more than others because we know they'll forget otherwise.
+Most of us do this anyway in our dealings with other people: we try not to get angry with a nervous colleague on their first day, and we chase up tasks with some people more than others because we know they'll forget otherwise.

 But Ken Blanchard, the management guru best known for the "One Minute Manager" series, and Paul Hersey created a model for Situational Leadership in the late 1960s that allows you to analyze the needs of the situation you're dealing with, and then adopt the most appropriate leadership style.
 It's proved popular with managers over the years because it passes the two basic tests of such models: it's simple to understand, and it works in most environments for most people.
 The model doesn't just apply to people in leadership or management positions: we all lead others at work and at home.